legoman0701/pyopencl_mandelbrot_fractal/README.md

-# pyopencl_mandelbrot_fractal
+# Mandelbrot set fractals in Python and OpenCL

-**This Python project leverages the power of OpenCL to render the Mandelbrot set fractal in real-time.
+**This Python project to render the Mandelbrot set fractal in real-time using OpenCL.
 By offloading the computationally intensive task to the GPU, it achieves significant performance gains compared to pure CPU-based implementations.**

 ## Getting started
 ```